 Yeah, yeah, I hear ya… we’ve seen too many expenses spreadsheets, Jim.
 This ain’t gonna help!

 But here’s the deal – this is different than other spreadsheets out there.
-The reason is that I didn’t want to focus on all our expenses (apps like Mint and Personal Capital can do a much better job).
+The reason is that I didn’t want to focus on all our expenses (apps like Mint and Empower (formerly Personal Capital) can do a much better job).
 Instead, I wanted to just specifically focus on our recurring expenses.

 So that’s exactly what I did.